COVID-19 Virus Information

 - Unemployment Insurance | 1-800-209-8124

-We are offering updates about our process regarding the gradual return to the office on Facebook and our new Instagram, @hudsonvalleymanualpt.
+We are offering updates about the office on Facebook and our Instagram, @hudsonvalleymanualpt.
 Feel free to reach out to us with any questions and concerns over these platforms.
 Stay safe, wear a mask when unable to stay further than six feet, and continue to educate yourself and others!

 The Staff at Hudson Valley Manual Physical Therapy